sandipchitale/restclientstreaming/README.md

 A simple Spring Boot application that implements streaming using the new RestClient.

+## Optional features

+`X-CONNECT-TIMEOUT-MILLIS` header - set the connect timeout in milliseconds.
+A value of 0 means infinite connect timeout.
+`X-READ-TIMEOUT-MILLIS` header - set the read timeout in milliseconds.
+A value of 0 means infinite read timeout.

 ## How to use

 - Run the application